 We have also counseled university clients with respect to their insurance coverage.
 Our top-notch Insurance and Reinsurance Litigation Group is uniformly recognized as one of the premier practice groups in the country by several leading publications.
 As noted in Chambers USA Guide (2017) the Group is “renowned for providing high-caliber services” in high-value coverage and transactional disputes and receives consistently high praise from its clients and peers: “They are absolutely first-class; the intellect and attention to detail is outstanding, and they are extremely successful in the advice that they give.”
 According to Legal 500, which surveyed clients and practitioners in the industry: “Quinn Emanuel Urquhart & Sullivan, LLP’s insurance group fields ‘top-quality litigators’ who are ‘the best in litigation strategy and execution’, and the team is recommended for ‘the highest value/risk litigation.’”

-- The firm secured a $1.1 billion verdict for Caltech against Apple and Broadcom for infringement of three patents relating to an error correction technology that was used in Apple and Broadcom’s Wi-Fi devices.
+- The firm secured a $1.1 billion verdict for Caltechagainst Apple and Broadcom for infringement of three patents relating to an error correction technology that was used in Apple and Broadcom’s Wi-Fi devices.
 Quinn Emanuel handled the case from the very beginning and guided it through nearly four years of litigation before trial.
 The trial win was preceded by a number of significant wins on summary judgment, including the elimination of Apple and Broadcom’s invalidity and inequitable conduct defenses.
+In a subsequent appeal, the Federal Circuit affirmed Caltech’s infringement verdict and the validity of its patents.

-- We orchestrated a novel and unprecedented class action settlement in the Tyndall matter, which significantly capped exposure for the University of Southern California (“USC”) for sexual assault claims by a class of nearly 18,000 women over the alleged misconduct of a university former gynecologist.
-We also represented USC in over 100 individual suits stemming from the same types of claims asserted by over 700 individual plaintiffs.
-Those litigations are ongoing.
+- We orchestrated a novel and unprecedented class action settlement in the Tyndallmatter, which significantly capped exposure for the University of Southern California (“USC”) for sexual assault claims by a class of nearly 18,000 women over the alleged misconduct of a university former gynecologist.
+In fact, this settlement—which was obtained before ever filing a responsive pleading or providing formal discovery—was two orders of magnitude more favorable to USC than what the university obtained in a parallel litigation where it was represented by different counsel.

 - Our client, the University of Southern California, purchased a church located on its campus.
 One of the church members, who was outvoted in approving the sale, alleged that the church violated a restrictive covenant in the deed as well as its own bylaws by selling to USC.
 After defeating the church member’s attempts to secure a preliminary injunction and prevent the deal from closing, we obtained an early dismissal of the case through a demurrer and a motion for summary judgment.
 The church member appealed, but we prevailed on appeal as well.